shopware5/devdocs/source/developers-guide/plugin-extension-by-plugin/index.md

 ```

 ## Decorate the WhiteListService
+To add new items into the white list we must to decorate the service.
+That means, call the original service and create a own service.
+This contains the original service, implements the same interface and extend the functions.
+At end set the service to the container instead of the original.

  - To decorate the WhiteListService of the Custom Product (v2) plugin we need the event name that invokes the Service. _custom_products.file_upload.file_type_whitelist_
  - In combination with the prefix _Enlight_Bootstrap_AfterInitResource_ we create the full event name: **_Enlight_Bootstrap_AfterInitResource_custom_products.file_upload.file_type_whitelist_**

+ For more information about Shopware events read the <a href="{{ site.url }}/developers-guide/event-guide/">Event guide</a>

 The Subscriber **_SwagExtendCustomProducts/Subscriber/FileTypeDecorator.php_**